hamshahar/Educare/README.md

 > **Admin menu > Educare > All Results > Add Results**

 Notes: Please carefully fill out all the details of the form.
 If you miss one, you may have problems to see the result.
 So, verify the student's admission form well and then give all details here.
-All (Class, Exam, Roll No, Regi No, Year) fields are required.
+All (Class, Exam, Date Of Birth, Regi No, Year) fields are required.

 ## 4. View Results